Have you come across the the old Army acronym the “The 7Ps of Planning”?

 Many field sales managers are guilty of charging head-on into an Excel grid; plotting their historical sales data and drawing some nice, fancy, linear lines stretching far into the future.
 Unfortunately the sales forecasting process requires a little more careful consideration than that.
 Before building a model there are some key questions to ask and steps to follow:

-Insufficient answers to questions like these may lead to picking an inappropriate sales forecasting process for your business model and leave your predictions well off the mark.
+Insufficient answers to questions like these may lead to picking an inappropriate sales forecasting process for your sales management process model and leave your predictions well off the mark.

 Sales Forecasting Process from Preparation to Execution

-First thing’s first – before we do anything it’s important to have a solid understanding of the market you are operating within.
+First thing’s first – before we do anything it’s important to understand the market you are operating within.
 This will affect the type of sales forecasting process you choose.

 #1 Definition of your market segment

 Here you need to define the specific areas or niche of the market that your product or service serves.
 Let’s say for example, you work in the automotive sector.
 Ask yourself if you target a specific segment of that sector?
 Is your product geared more towards the assembly of vehicles or after their distribution to the dealer?
 Are you serving a niche sector of the market? i.e. do you target high-end cars or more those available for general distribution.

 Choosing to label your market as simply “automotive” leaves you at risk of undervaluing your actual market share.
 If you specialize in auto parts, define your market as such.
 That way when drawing up your sales forecast it’s being done within context of that niche, not in an obviously much larger market like “auto-parts”.